clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 ###### Obstacle: no alternative presentation to colors

-When the colors, only the colors, convey important infomration, for example using a color they cannot recognize to indicate something important becomes a problem to them.
+When the colors, only the colors, convey important information, for example using a color they cannot recognize to indicate something important becomes a problem to them.
 Under these circumstances you will need to either change the graphic or provide an additional means of obtaining the same information.
 Oftentimes the most appropriate way to do this is to provide an explanation in the text itself.

 #### Auditory disabilities

 Most of people with deafness and hard-of-hearing rely on visual presentation of information.
-Depending on their sevirity of hard-of-hearing, they might be able to obtain audio content with some adjustment.
+Depending on their severity of hard-of-hearing, they might be able to obtain audio content with some adjustment.

 ##### Obstacle 1: no alternative visual presentation of audio content